 While there is no provincial department that oversees municipal P3s, an example of how the provincial government manages its own P3s can be viewed on the public-private partnerships web page and the P3 Framework and Guideline document.

-To connect with the Municipal Capacity Building Branch:
+Connect with the Municipal Capacity Building Branch:

 17th Floor Commerce Place